 See Horse Racing Deals for the full going.

 The cost of ensuring kids are safe and supervised while you work can be prohibitive.
 Luckily, a host of childcare schemes can help.
 People often think these only apply to babies, not strapping 15-year-olds - but that's not the case.

 Free and subsidised holiday clubs

-Some schools, community centres & youth groups offer clubs for children during the summer holidays, with activities as diverse as urban art and archery.
+Some schools, community centres & youth groups offer clubs for children during the summer holidays, with activities as diverse as motor quads and archery.
 Kids aren’t restricted to their own schools - ask local councils for details.

 Sometimes they're free, sometimes not.
 Though if not, holiday clubs are often eligible for payment with childcare tax credits or childcare vouchers (see the Childcare Costs Help guide for more).
 Speaking of which...

 Even if you only pay for childcare in the school holidays, you may be eligible for childcare tax credits (cash paid into your bank account) for kids up to their 20th birthday so long as they're in full-time education.
 The name sounds complex, but it simply means you can get cash to cover the cost of childcare.
 It can be serious money, as it can cover up to 70% of your costs, subject to some conditions.

 Single parents working 16 hours plus per week, or couples both working 16 hours plus per week, with an annual family income less than £72,000 (for larger families), should check if they're eligible via the Childcare Tax Credits guide.

 This Government scheme saves many parents £1,000+ a year.
 Your employer needs to offer them, and many companies take part.